suesakol/starter-hugo-academic/content/courses/2-2021-LG456/_index.md

   * This assignment is designed to help you relate your knowledge of linguistics and language to real-world issues (i.e., how language is learned and used in society).
 This real-world emphasis is what sets applied linguistics apart from other fields of linguistics.
 List each of your research topic and/or idea in a bullet point and under each point, provide a short description of issues surrounding that particular topic. <span style="color: red;">Keep this assignment within a single page</span>.

-2.**Two study synopses (20%)**
+2. **Two study synopses (20%)**
   * You will summarize 2 empirical studies in applied linguistics that we read throughout the semester, each in **a one-page synopsis format**.
 The goals of this assignment are: (a) to help you read with an eye for the underlying structure of research reports, (b) to encourage a two-way reading mode, from attention to detail back to a bird's-eye view perspective, (c) to help you deepen your understanding of these readings, and (d) hopefully, to foster this kind of synthetic note-taking strategy in other readings you do for your final project and the rest of readings in class.
   * A study synopsis is almost like an x-ray of a study.
 It should take up a single, one-sided page.
 A study synopsis should contain the following sections:
     + theoretical framework
-    + reserach question(s)/purpose
+    + research question(s)/purpose
     + method
     + findings
     + the "so what" of the article (e.g., why the study matters, as stated by the authors)
-    + your own "so what"" after you are done analyzing, evaluating, and summarizing the article
+    + your own "so what" after you are done analyzing, evaluating, and summarizing the article

-3. **In-class quizzes (20%)**
-  * You will complete **three (3) open-book quizzes**, interspersed throughout the semester.
-Each quiz is designed to assess your understanding of reading materials assigned for that particular week and will take place at the beginning of the class, from 9:30 to 9:45 am.
-Check the schedule for each quiz.
-Note that no makeup quiz will be given.

-4. **'Test your vocabulary' (5%)**
-  * This is a short assignment to bring to class on Week 9, when we read about vocabulary and memory.
-You will take a vocabulary test and come to class with your results and be prepared to discuss them.

-5. **PsychoPy experiment (15%)**
-  * This assignment is collaborative and should be carried out in groups of three (3) people.
-You will create a lexical decision task experiment in [PsychoPy](https://www.psychopy.org).
-This experiment script should contain (a) task instructions, (b) practice session, (c) main task component, and (d) debriefing.
-You will use this experiment to collect data from your participants and the information you obtain will be reported in your group's final collaborative project.
-In the second half of the course, we will learn how to build a lexical decision task using PsychoPy Builder.
+3. **Discussion leading (15%)**
+  * In groups of five, you will be responsible for leading a class discussion on a chosen topic.
+This involves: (a) preparing and delivering a presentation that summarizes key points of class readings and; (b) leading a class through some hands-on, data-driven activity.
+For this assignment, you may choose to do the following:
+    + Prepare a presentation summarizing main points presented by the author(s) (10 slides max).
+    + Prepare 3 to 6 discussion questions to use during your presentation.
+    + Select one empirical study cited in a book chapter/article you facilitate.
+    + Use data/transcripts/activities/excerpts from that study to prepare one activity that highlights or illustrates key observations made in the class readings.

+  * Your class discussion should cover about 1/3 of class time (1 hour). **The class is not expected to read a study you select in Step 3**, so your hands-on, data-driven activities should be able to stand on their own.

+  * After you sign up on Week 4 (Feb 1), you will be asked to meet with me to discuss your plan for class discussion.
+One week before your scheduled class, please submit all of the materials you plan to use in class, so I can provide detailed feedback on them.

-6. **Final collaborative project (35%)**
+4. **Final research based project (50%)**
-  * The final project builds on the PsychoPy experiment assignment; thus, it is necessary that you work with the same group of people.
-The project will give you the opportunity to develop your academic research and writing skill as you replicate an existing study in SLA.
-The final project is divided into three smaller parts:
+  * The research-based project will give you the opportunity to develop your academic research, writing, and presentation skills as you work through the various phases of an inquiry-based project, from the initial idea-generating phase to the final written report and presentation of findings. **Your project can be on any topic in applied linguistics**.

-    * **Project references (5%)**
-      - For this one-page assignment, you will develop a list of references based in part on Supasiraprapa's (2019) study.
-Your reference list must include two or more articles published since 2019 and contain both theoretical papers in SLA as well as empirical studies.
-The reference list should conform to APA format and stay within a one-page limit.
-This assignment will provide the basis of the literature review for your final paper.
+  * The project is collaborative, that is, it should be carried out in groups of 4-5 people.
+A fair amount of time and effort will be demanded by the process of formulating a question; deciding what information you require in order to answer it; obtaining and interpreting that information; integrating it with your group members' work; and then drawing conclusions based on all of this.
+So you are encouraged to start early.
+To help you complete this assignment in a timely manner, we will divide up the project into four installments.

+  * **Installment I: Provisional plan (10%)**
+    + In Installment I, you are expected to submit a rough sketch of your research project.
+This should include:

     * **Draft submission of your final project (15%)**
       - By April 21, your group should submit a working draft of the final collaborative project that contains the following: